-When your Philips Garment Steamer (handheld or stand steamer) does not produce steam, there could be several causes.
-Learn more here.
+If your Philips Garment Steamer (handheld or stand steamer) does not produce steam, find possible causes and solutions below.

 First time usage